 *Try Jasper today for no charge and you will be credited 10,000 bonus credits when you register for the 5 day free trial courtesy of the SEO-Alien.

-Did you know that Jasper speaks 25+ languages?
+Did you know that Jarvis speaks 25+ languages?

 Write and translate to 26 different languages.
 Want your blog posts written in perfect American English?
 Have customers around the world who need help with their websites or apps?
 Check out all the languages that Jasper knows!